chessire-cat/pieces/README.md

 ## Contributing

 Clone the repo, `npm install`, make your changes, and send a pull request.
-But please note in advance that I am **not** interested in adding fairy chess pieces as of yet.  `npm run generate` regenerates the graphics in `src/pieces.tsx` but because the script makes a lot of assumptions, the process should not be considered fully automatic.
+But please note in advance that I am **not** interested in adding fairy chess pieces as of yet.  `npm run generate` downloads and regenerates the graphics in `src/pieces.tsx` but because the script makes a lot of assumptions, the process should not be considered fully automatic.
 So please make sure to run `npm run storyboard` to visually inspect each piece.

 Also please respect the formatting (with prettier) and linting (with eslint) rules.
 There are git hooks in place to facilitate this.